shuzhao-li-lab/asari/doc/developers_README.txt

 =========

 - Single sample processing, inspection, and determine ppm precision.
+    Quick peak detection; plot m/z peaks and LC peaks; Figure 1 in paper.

 - Process data without upfront LC alignment

+- regression match of datasets of different LC time

 - Annotate and search

 - OpenMS based workflow

+- chain with annotation, and MS2 search

 - batched processing; separate CMAP per processing batch and assemble afterwards.
     Or, how to combine multiple asari projects (based on empCpds and massTracks).